mesarpe/torokernel-docker-qemu-webservices/README.md

 Test Toro Kernel in 5 minutes
 =============================

-This is an example that indends that you find your way to test Toro in less than 5 minutes.

 In this example, you will execute Toro Kernel with a basic web server application.
 This web server application will read an index.html page from a second image.
 And you will be able to see the webpage using your webbrowser.

 Download Toro Images